-Trialogue research found that approximately 4% of CSI education spend in 2019 went towards ICT infrastructure – the same percentage as special needs interventions, and slightly more than school governance, leadership and functionality (bursaries, scholarships and university chairs received the majority of the spend, at 23%, followed by learner development initiatives, at 21%).
-This is perhaps surprising given the fact that ICT is so intimately linked to economic and social development.
+Trialogue research found that approximately 7% of CSI education spend in 2020 went towards ICT infrastructure.
+Bursaries, scholarships and university chairs received the majority of the spend, at 26%, followed by learner development (24%), teacher development (10%), and infrastructure, facilities and equipment (9%).
+This represents a 3% increase since 2019.
 [Read more on Trialogue's research into CSI in Education]

 The following policy papers and research provide some insight into the policy framework.

 Draft White Paper on e-Education: Transforming Learning and Teaching through Information and Communication Technologies (ICTs)

 Published in the Government Gazette on 26 August 2004, this paper provided a framework within which government and the private sector could collaborate on the provision of ICT in education.
 (A correction notice was subsequently published on 2 September.)

 Guidelines for Teacher Training and Professional Development in ICT

 This 2007 document was one of the initiatives undertaken by the Department of Education to implement the White Paper on e-Education.
 It served as a step towards guiding the development of the ICT knowledge and skills of teachers to enhance the educational experiences of learners in implementing the National Curriculum Statement.